stassa/louise/README.md

 a program one-clause-at-a-time without memory of what was learned before.
-This is limited in that clauses learned in an earlier step cannot be re-used and so it's not possible to learn programs with mutliple clauses "calling" each other, or single recursive clauses that can only be self-resolved.
+This is limited in that clauses learned in an earlier step cannot be re-used and so it's not possible to learn programs with mutliple clauses "calling" each other, particularly recursive clauses that must resolve with each other.

 Louise overcomes this limitation with Dynamic learning, a learning setting where programs are learned incrementally: the program learned in each dynamic learning